center2055/OnionHop/README.md

 - `OnionHop/OnionHop/bin/Release/net9.0-windows/win-x64/publish/`

-> If publish fails with “file is being used by another process”, close any running `OnionHop.exe`.
+> If publish fails with "file is being used by another process", close any running `OnionHop.exe`.

 ---